IshraqueSarwar/symmetrical-Abrain-cell/README.md

 	3. DOT product and Matrix multiplication functions
 	4. Precompiled headers to speed up compilation time?
 	5. t+=f where t & f are tensors(Tensor1D)
+	6. Work on n/tensor & n-tensor overload for t1d and t2d.